ethmacc/CASA0022_TerRanger/README.md

 flutter install
 ```

-Note that if you want to push an upgrade to an existing version on your Android device without overwriting the existing data collected, you should use:
+Note that if you want to push an upgrade to an existing version of the application on your Android device without overwriting the existing data collected, you should use:

 ```powershell
 adb install -r "smarthiking_app\build\app\outputs\apk\release\app-release.apk"